CAP: Correlation-Aware Pruning for Highly-Accurate Sparse Vision Models: CAP/WF hyperparameters

 And the last but not the least important parameter is the block size in \citep{singh2020woodfisher}.
 The larger the block size is, the more correlations between different weights are taken into account.
 However, as mentioned in \ref{sec:background} the computational and storage cost scales with the block size.
 Moreover, for a fixed number of gradients in the Fisher estimate matrix with larger block sizes is likely to be worse conditioned.
 Therefore, one would like to work with smaller block sizes but not to keep the approximation as accurate as possible.
 We've selected block size according to the accuracy-efficiency trade-off.

-In addition, we've studied the benefit from application of multiple recomputations in the one-shot pruning setting for WoodFisher and oViT.
+In addition, we've studied the benefit from application of multiple recomputations in the one-shot pruning setting for WoodFisher and CAP.
 Since the assumption of static Fisher matrix $\mathbf{F}(\mathbf{w}^{*})$ doesn't hold in general, we expect that multiple recomputations are likely to result in higher one-shot accuracy in accordance with the result from \citep{M-FAC}.
 This is indeed the case.
-The gain from recomputations is more pronounced for WoodFisher, since oViT already performs implicit Fisher inverse updates in its operation.
-Yet, the efect is not vanishing even for the case of oViT.
+The gain from recomputations is more pronounced for WoodFisher, since CAP already performs implicit Fisher inverse updates in its operation.
+Yet, the efect is not vanishing even for the case of CAP.